Sienci-Labs/Resources/vortex/vx-second-project.md

 With all this in mind, we’ll move on to creating our project in VCarve.

-<h2>Generating g-code</h2>
+## Generating g-code

 Just like in our first project where we made a chess piece, we’ll start out by sizing our project in the job setup tab, as well as of course selecting this as a rotary job type.
 We’ll then go on to import our model for this carve.

-<h3>Optimizing Your Model’s Orientations</h3>
+### Optimizing Your Model’s Orientations

 Like we’ve just gone over previously, we’ll want to orient our model in a way that allows us to machine most overhanging features, or at the very least - the overhanging features we care about most.

 In our case with the skull, we have a few options for orienting the model - each with their own result.
 Obviously, there are many more options than shown below, but we’ll go through the 3 most obvious options below:

-<p style="text-align: center;"><strong>Option 1</strong> - Skull model oriented sideways (A-axis is the red cylinder going ear to ear)</p>
+<p style="text-align: center;"><b>Option 1</b> - Skull model oriented sideways (A-axis is the red cylinder going ear to ear)</p>

 <img class="nar aligncenter wp-image-5770 size-thumbnail" src="https://resources.sienci.com/wp-content/uploads/2023/08/VCarve-Pro-11.506-Sienci-Labs-Andy-Lee-Demo-Licence-New-2023-08-11_15-41-50-250x250.jpg" alt="" width="250" height="250" />

 This option allows us to get just about all geometry carved, but won’t be very efficient in terms of fitting this skull into our material.
-You’ll usually find that finding round stock of a certain <strong>length</strong> is much easier than finding stock of a certain <strong>diameter</strong> - we generally prefer to orient models in a way that will maximize the utilization of the length of stock we have.
+You’ll usually find that finding round stock of a certain <b>length</b> is much easier than finding stock of a certain <b>diameter</b> - we generally prefer to orient models in a way that will maximize the utilization of the length of stock we have.
 Since this skull model is quite a bit longer than it is wide, we’ll prefer to orient this model differently.

-<p style="text-align: center;"><strong>Option 2</strong> - Skull model is oriented in it’s longest orientation (A-axis is going from chin to back-top of skull head)</p>
+<p style="text-align: center;"><b>Option 2</b> - Skull model is oriented in it’s longest orientation (A-axis is going from chin to back-top of skull head)</p>

 [gallery columns="2" size="large" ids="5783,5782"]

-By passing the A-axis through the longest section possible, which is the path from the chin to the top of the head, we’re able to make this model <strong>as large as possible</strong>.
+By passing the A-axis through the longest section possible, which is the path from the chin to the top of the head, we’re able to make this model <b>as large as possible</b>.
 This orientation also allows us to machine almost all of the important front-facing features such as the teeth and nose.
 There will be unmachined areas at the back of the skull behind the jaw, but of course these areas aren’t all that important so we’re okay with this detail missing.

-<p style="text-align: center;"><strong>Option 3</strong> - Skull model is oriented looking down (A-axis is passing through direct bottom to top of skull, sort of how a spine would be oriented)</p>
+<p style="text-align: center;"><b>Option 3</b> - Skull model is oriented looking down (A-axis is passing through direct bottom to top of skull, sort of how a spine would be oriented)</p>

 [gallery columns="2" size="medium" ids="5756,5785"]

 This last option is not all that different from option 2, but has the skull oriented in a more ‘upright’ orientation across the A-axis.
-This doesn't change much in our model fundamentally, but we start to notice some areas have an <strong>overhang</strong>, with more unmachined material at the back of the skull.
+This doesn't change much in our model fundamentally, but we start to notice some areas have an <b>overhang</b>, with more unmachined material at the back of the skull.

 <em>This orientation may be the best for exposing as much of the detailed face as possible, allowing for great detail, however we are using this example to show a large overhang you may want to avoid.
 You may opt for this orientation for your project, as the skull is more upright.</em>

-Asides from this, we'll utilize a bit less of the length of the material which means we’ll end up with a <strong>slightly smaller scale</strong> finished model.
+Asides from this, we'll utilize a bit less of the length of the material which means we’ll end up with a <b>slightly smaller scale</b> finished model.

-Given our three main options for orienting this model, we’ll be going with <strong>option #2</strong> for this project, since it gives us the best results overall, as well as enlarging the scale of this model as much as possible.
+Given our three main options for orienting this model, we’ll be going with <b>option #2</b> for this project, since it gives us the best results overall, as well as enlarging the scale of this model as much as possible.

-<h3>Adding Tabs</h3>
+### Adding Tabs

 In our first project carving a chess piece, we were able to hold this chess piece from one end, while the model was machined from left to right.
 This is because the widest part of the chess piece was at its base where we held the model in the chuck.

 The skull model is quite a bit different, since both the left and right ends taper into a much smaller point from which we can hold it.
-This time around, we’ll approach holding our model by using what we’ll call <strong>Tabs</strong>.
+This time around, we’ll approach holding our model by using what we’ll call <b>Tabs</b>.
 These are a bit like the tabs you might use while cutting our parts from a sheet of material in regular XYZ cutting, since they serve to hold the model in place as it’s machined to its final form.

 You can see the space where we will be putting in our tabs below.
 These will fill up the remaining space of our stock material which sticks out from our model.